CANOE NEWS

 April 2026 Supplier Updates: New and Renewed Contracts

 Canoe members now have even more procurement choices.
-In March 2026, we added twelve new contracts and renewed another five existing ones, all of which
+In March 2026, we added twelve new contracts and renewed another five existing ones, all of which were awarded through an open

 Mitigating Root Intrusion

 Tree and shrub roots will find a way to infiltrate municipal sewer systems due to their natural inclination to seek water and nutrients.
-This can
+This can go undetected over time until

 Procurement Confessions: Lessons from Real Public Sector Procurement Scenarios